cucapra/dahlia/docs/array-access-visualizer.md

 Dahlia.

-To play with examples, open `tools/array-access-visualizer/examples.rkt` in [DrRacket][drracket] and click run.
+To play with examples, open `tools/array-access-visualizer/examples.rkt` in [DrRacket](https://download.racket-lang.org) and click run.
 This will generate three sequences of images that corresponds to the two examples.

 For the first example, we have: